element-hq/policies/docs/gitter/terms_and_conditions.md

 * Violate any applicable laws or regulations related to the access to or use of the Service, or engage in any activity prohibited by the Terms of Use.

-* Use the Service for any unlawful purposes or in support of illegal activities under UK/EU law.
+* Use the Service for any unlawful purposes or in support of illegal activities under UK law.
 By using the Service, you agree to comply with all applicable laws governing your online conduct and content

-* Act in a way that is in violation of our [Code of Conduct]({{ code_of_conduct_uri }}) in rooms that are part of the Matrix community ([+matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org)).
+* Act in a way that is in violation of our [Code of Conduct]({{ code_of_conduct_uri }}) in rooms that are part of the ([Gitter community](https://gitter.im/explore/tags/?action=explore&source=homepage)).

-* Violate the rights of New Vector or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.
+* Violate the rights of Gitter, New Vector or any third party (including rights of privacy and publicity) or abuse, defame, harass, stalk or threaten another.

 Materials and Services provided by third parties are governed by separate agreements accompanying such materials and services.
 New Vector Ltd. offers no guarantees and assumes no responsibility or liability of any type with respect to the third-party services, including any liability resulting from incompatibility between a third-party service, the {{ policy_homeserver }} service or another third-party service.
 You agree that you will not hold New Vector Ltd. responsible or liable with respect to the third-party services.

 ### 6.2 Illegal Content

 Any content containing or promoting indecent images/depictions of children is illegal and utterly prohibited on the Service.
 When we become aware of such content, we refer the details to the relevant authorities.
-If you've found an account, room or group being used for the distribution or promotion of child sexual exploitation, please share the details in an email to [abuse@matrix.org](mailto:abuse@matrix.org).
+If you've found an account, room or group being used for the distribution or promotion of child sexual exploitation, please share the details in an email to [abuse@matrix.org](mailto:abuse@m.org).

 ## 7. Restriction and Termination of Use